 Think of monitoring as a data collection layer.
 It answers questions rooted in what is happening right now:

 These are important, legitimate questions — especially for distributed teams, BPO operations, and organisations with payroll tied directly to tracked hours.
-A reliable employee monitoring tool that captures this data accurately is the foundation of accountable remote work.
+Indeed, a reliable employee monitoring tool that captures this data accurately is the foundation of accountable remote work.

 TraqNext’s approach reflects this directly.
 Screenshots are captured by default, but admins can blur or disable them entirely.
 Employees know what’s tracked.
 The data stays within GDPR boundaries.
 TraqNext’s monitoring layer covers automatic time tracking, idle time detection, and app and site usage logging — giving teams accountability without anxiety.